Breathing Easy at High Altitudes

 Common symptoms people adjusting to higher altitudes feel include unusual lethargy or tiredness, the desire to nap in the early afternoon, reduction or loss of appetite, headaches, and the inability to sleep well.

 Take it easy at first – don’t plan too much activity for your first few days.
-Give your body time to acclimatize to the change in altitude and oxygen levels.
+Give your body time to acclimatize to the change in altitude and lower oxygen levels.
 Take a short nap in the afternoon if you like; or at least rest a while;

 Drink lots of fresh water – two liters a day, minimum; keep drinking little and often all day.
 Staying thoroughly hydrated is really important at high altitude; even if you don’t feel thirsty;